k0pernicus/website/content/post/i_stopped_my_phd.md

 As a personal though, since the subjects are very competitive at the moment, I think my colleagues were not inclined to share their ideas, to have a chance to join the podium in various conferences or workshops.
 In this situation, I was alone, with the promess that a graduated PhD student will be hired as soon as possible to help me in my research project.

-Today, no graduated PhD has been hired on this project, and loneliness ultimately wins over my motivation.
+Today, no graduated PhD has been hired to work on this project, and loneliness ultimately wins over my motivation.

 ## Check if your thesis supervisors are available...